nycdepartmentoffinance/onboarding/virtual_environment_python.md

 ## How do you create one?

 Just like there are different ways to import libraries in python (pip, homebrew, etc), there are a few different tools -- both built-in tools and importable libraries -- that you can use to create virtual environments.
 Here are a few examples:

 - `venv`: This is the simplest option to create a virtual environment because it is a built-in python tool, so it comes pre-installed with any version of python.
 That said, it does not manage dependencies so it can be much harder to maintain.
 - `conda`: A popular environment and package manager that works not only with Python but also with other languages and tools.
 It creates isolated environments and manages dependencies, including non-Python libraries, which is especially useful for data science and scientific computing.
 - `poetry`: A modern and popular dependency manager that handles virtual environments, packaging, and publishing.
 - `uv`: This is a newer, fast, and lightweight package manager written in Rust.
 It combines environment creation, dependency resolution, and installation into a single step.

 In short, there are pros and cons to all of the above approaches.
 Conda is more widely used but remarkably slow, venv is built-in but requires a lot of manual dependency maintenance, and poetry is great for package dependencies but does not have functionality to specify which python version to use for the project.

 All that to say, we recommend using `uv` because it combines environment creation, python versioning and dependency management into a single, fast workflow.
 It’s written in Rust, which makes it significantly faster than traditional tools (especially conda), and it handles dependency resolution in a way that is both predictable and reproducible. uv also plays nicely with network restrictions and proxy settings, which is important for working in our city environment.
 This means we can set up, share, and rebuild environments quickly and reliably without extra manual steps.

 ## How does this actually work

-***NOTE:** This part of the guide assumes you've already been through the [proxy guide in python](proxy_python.md) and have the correct proxy configuration, including all the settings.json set-up.
-If this doesn't sound familiar, head over to that guide first.*
+**\*NOTE:** This part of the guide assumes you've already been through the [proxy guide in python](proxy_python.md) and have the correct proxy configuration, including all the settings.json set-up.
+If this doesn't sound familiar, head over to that guide first.\*

 Let's walk through an actual example of how this works in practice, using `uv` (but this general philosophy will work across the other options as well).

 First, open up VSCode and open a new or existing project folder (Open Folder > ...).
 Once you are in a project folder that you want to create a virtual environment for, we can get started.
+For this example, I am using the folder 'uv_test'.

 ### Installation

 Now, we need to open up a terminal to install uv and specify what packages we want to add to our environment.
 Open a terminal by clicking on Terminal > New Terminal.
 This will open up a CommandPrompt (cmd) terminal.

 To install `uv`, type the following command:

 ```cmd
 pip install uv
 ```